Home

 Heat the oils gently in a pan until they're about room temperature.

-Give the caustic soda mixture a good stir to make sure it's combined then pour the oil in slowly, stirring all the time.
+Give the caustic soda mixture a good stir to make sure it's combined then pour it into the oil slowly, stirring all the time.

 Add the herbal oil and continue to beat until the mixture thickens and turns opaque.